hoanglm4/RxAndroidLogger/README.md

 # RxAndroidLogger
 RxAndroidLogger is Android Logcat library.
-I using with Timber, RxJava and Dopbox Api library.
+It using with Timber, RxJava and Dopbox Api library.
 It can save logcat to file, then store to dropbox.

 Timber: https://github.com/JakeWharton/timber